remnrem/luna-doc/docs/luna/args.md

 To create an empty EDF, specify `.` (period character) as the sample-list/filename along with `--nr` and `--rs` to give the number of records (`nr`) and the EDF record size (`rs`) respectively.
-Luna will create an EDF of this duration (i.e. with headers speciying the length of the recording) but with no signals, i.e. a collection of empty records.
+Luna will create an EDF of this duration (i.e. with headers specifying the length of the recording) but with no signals, i.e. a collection of empty records.